Structured Data Generation

 • field_handler(random, **{a: None, b: None, c: None})

-The main thing is that the first argument must be positional (a random instance), and the rest must be keyword arguments.
+The key requirement is that the first argument must be positional (a random instance), and the rest must be keyword arguments.

 Suppose you want to create a field that returns a random value from a list of values.
-First, you need to create a callable object that handles field.
+First, create a callable object that handles the field.
 Let’s call it my_field.

 def my_field(random, a=None, b=None) -> Any: